 What Constitutes Lewd or Indecent Behavior?

 “Indecency” or “lewdness” usually includes an element of lustful or sexual indulgence on the part of the defendant.
 For example, engaging in sexual intercourse in a public place definitely satisfies this requirement.
 Other public sexual acts may also fall within the definition of lewd or indecent behavior.
 The level of sexual contact required, if any, varies by state.
-The exposure of private body parts also constitutes lewd behavior under many state statutes.
+The exposure of private body parts, known as "flashing" or exhibitionism, also constitutes lewd behavior under many state statutes.
 But merely kissing in public probably does not.

 In some states, lewd behavior includes sexual acts by unmarried individuals who are living (cohabitating) with one another, even when the sexual act does not take place in public.
 These states deem the act of unmarried cohabitation to be contrary to public morals.

 While this definition varies by state, acts in places accessible to the general public, such as roads, stores, parks, and restaurants certainly fall within the public place requirement.
 Moreover, lewd acts in other environments not open to the general public, such as jails and hospitals, may suffice.
 In fact, in many states, acts in any place visible to the public satisfy this element of public lewdness.
 For example, sexual activity inside an automobile that is visible to someone outside the automobile constitutes lewd behavior.
 Similarly, lewd acts inside a private home may meet the public place requirement if persons outside the home can observe the acts.